Spirit Pond runestones: Reception

 Unlike the prehistoric monumental runestones raised in Scandinavia, the Maine stones are small handheld objects similar to the authentic Kingittorsuaq Runestone found in Greenland in 1824.
 The stone with the map (which Haugen numbered 1), is a flat stone about 7 by 5 inches.
 The second stone is more rounded and about 5 by 6 with a short inscription on one side, while the third is fairly flat, 6 x 10, and carries the main inscriptions.

 A fourth stone was discovered at some point and publicized in 1975.
 Made of hard diorite it has a thong-hole bored into it and for that a reason has been described as an amulet.
 Archaeologist Erik Wahlgren writes that on one side is the inscription "uin 'Vin'(land) and two symbols intended to represent the date 1010..."
 The other side has a cross inscribed on it.

-When the New England Antiquities Research Association learned of their existence it investigated them and then asked Einar Haugen to examined them.
+When the New England Antiquities Research Association learned of their existence it investigated them and then asked Einar Haugen to examine them.
 In 1974, after transcribing, he found the individual runes used to be inconsistent with 11th century Old Norse, and that the text contains only "a few Norse words in a sea of gibberish".
 He also noted peculiarities relating the inscriptions directly to the Kensington Runestone inscription.
 Thus, he concluded that the inscriptions were most likely created after 1932.He was able to do a transliteration but not a translation as Wahlgren wrote, "as portions of the text appear to be scrambled or distorted in some way in order to impede too ready a full interpretation ...".
 After comparing the runes to those on the Kensington Runestone he concluded that they were clearly related, the Kensington stone being the elder.
 As the date on it is about 350 years older than the Kensington stone, Professor Erik Wahlgren has called it "a hoax on a hoax."